By the end of the school year, teachers and administrators are usually looking forward to summer break as much as the students are.

 4. Do Something for Yourself

 With the growing to-do list above, it might seem like we’re suggesting a summer of all work and no play.
 But spending some time recharging and refocusing on the world outside of your school’s walls is just as important a task for your “off-season.”
 Teachers and school staff can also use the available time to invest in themselves and expand their horizons.

 Consider continuing your own learning by taking a class or writing a book detailing what you’ve learned about your subject or profession.
 Or take the time to complete any unfinished continuing education credits and try something outside your comfort zone.
 And Teach Hub suggests reconnecting with family and friends and reflecting on the successes and failures of the school year to better prepare for next year.

 In fact, whatever personal or school-related tasks you take on this summer, be sure to include some time to relax and recharge.
-Teaching and overseeing education can be taxing, and it’s important to give yourself a break before the next school year starts.
+Teaching and overseeing education can be taxing, and giving yourself a break is important before the next school year starts.

 We’d like to wish all teachers and school staff a great summer.
 If you want to upgrade your school’s student management system during the break, we’d love to talk to you about it.